What is a Certificate for Sequestration (Scotland)?

 The trust deed firms recommended by this website are all able to issue Certificates for Sequestration and then handle a client’s bankruptcy.

 In common with other Insolvency Practitioner firms, they operate on a commercial basis.
 They therefore limit their work in this area to cases in which their client is potentially able to contribute towards their debts in bankruptcy via a monthly payment (from their surplus income) and/or as a result of the realisation of an asset.
+You can read how their draw their fees here.

 If you think that you may be able to contribute (from income or assets) after becoming bankrupt, and you wish to investigate your options with one of our recommended firms, please submit the form below.